 Can modern revolutionaries level the playing field with the well-funded network of left-wing groups that benefit from the Rhode Island Community Foundation’s largess?
 For starters, Stenhouse would like to see the “tight, cozy” relationship between the foundation, the governor, and the Brookings Institution attract greater scrutiny, because it raises questions about the proper role of a nonprofit charitable organization.

 If Stenhouse and company can exert enough pressure to push the foundation back in the direction of its original mission as outlined in June 1916, then perhaps the smallest state in the Union can spark another revolution.

-Kevin Mooney, a frequent CRC contributor, is an investigative reporter for The Daily Signal.
+Kevin Mooney, a frequent Capital Research Center contributor, is an investigative reporter for the Daily Signal.